 Speed testing starting during 2014 within the Club Aerobatics activity at Pretoria Radio Flyer.
 Andre van Huysteen drove this stream and came up with a computer system with ”gate keepers” A button was pressed when the craft goes past the start and finish beacons, 200m apart.
 This technology was employed at Nasafi 2015 and that was the first National Speed testing activity.
 Key to remember is that this is the dream of Andre van Huysteen.

 Early in 2016, Peter Rossouw, with Carlo Steyn and Louis van Muylwyk, purchased and put together the Sleipner system which utilises 2 cameras for sensing and average speed calculations.
 At Nasafi 2016 both the systems were used but it was obvious that the Sleipner system was the way forward with all documented results being used as final results.

 In the mean time Andre van Huysteen upgraded his develpment to include camaras and address the shortfalls within the Sleipner system.
 By now this system was known as the “Speed Anti” The mentioned shortfalls are all functional/cosmetic with no bearing on accuracy.

-For Nasafi2017 both Speed Aunti and Sleipner was employed but Speed Aunti had some minor issues and the official results came from Sleipner yet again.
+During Nasafi2017 both Speed Aunti and Sleipner was employed but Speed Aunti had some minor issues and the official results came from Sleipner yet again.
 Hence, as it stands right now, Sleipner is the preferred equipment used for Speed Testing.

 What is speed testing all about?

 The short and sweet version is: the pilot takes of and do 4 legs, two one direction and 2 in the other direction. over a 200 meter stretch.
-We are not interested in landing etc. The official FAI rules are way more involved but let us first get going that formalise as we make progress.
+We are not interested in landing etc. The official FAI rules are way more involved but let us first get going that formalize as we make progress.